bertinshawd/LambdaValidate/README.md

 `ThrowingSelfValidating` and `ReturningSelfValidating` are interfaces _NOT_ in the core components, but rather are the convention for extending the `SelfValidating` interface for cases where the behaviour is not explicitly required to be added (such as Scala traits or Java8 default methods).

+### Groups and Payloads

+The `@ValidationFunction` annotation works with JSR303 validation groups and payloads.

 ## "Flavours"

 Each "Flavour" is a language specific implementation of the core functionality, and tries to be a language-specific implementation of the languages' functional features.
 Each flavour has it's own package to prevent namespace pollution (important if you use multiple languages for validatable objects), and